How Much Does It Cost to Insure a Tesla?

 According to Tesla, drivers can save up to 30% by buying insurance directly through Tesla Insurance.
 Plus, Tesla Insurance offers comprehensive coverage and claims management.

 How does Tesla offer lower rates than competing insurers?
 Tesla knows its vehicles better than anyone.
 They know the unique risk factors for each vehicle.
 They know how much it costs to repair their vehicles.
-They use data collected by Tesla vehicles to create hyper-customized insurance rates.
+In many states, Tesla uses a real-time Safety Score, based on driving behavior, to calculate monthly premiums.

 By specializing in insuring one specific type of vehicle, Tesla can lower costs and pass big savings onto customers.